SiaFoundation/siad/changelog/items/key-updates/bubble-scheduler.md

-- Add `bubbleScheduler` to the renter to managed the bubble update requests
+- Add `bubbleScheduler` to the renter to manage the bubble update requests